oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ### Access Token Request {#atr}

-In the context of this specification the following descriptions apply:
+The JWT authorization grant is used to request an access token as defined in Section 2.1 of {{RFC7523}}.
+The following parameters are required and described additionally here:

 {:vspace}
 grant_type
 : REQUIRED.
 As defined in Section 2.1 of {{RFC7523}} the value `urn:ietf:params:oauth:grant-type:jwt-bearer` indicates the request is a JWT bearer assertion authorization grant.

 assertion
 : REQUIRED.
-Authorization grant returned by the authorization server for domain A (see [Token Exchange](#token-exchange) response).
+The JWT authorization grant returned by the authorization server for domain A (see [Token Exchange](#token-exchange) response).

-scope
-: OPTIONAL.

 The client in trust domain A MAY indicate the protected resource it is trying to access through the `scope` parameter or the `resource` parameter defined in {{RFC8707}}.